openxla/stablehlo/docs/reference.md

   1. While implementing an op, if there exists code in the corresponding `eval` function to handle a particular type, then it is imperative to have test(s) to cover for that type.
-As an example, for `add` op, there is exclusive code to handle Integer, Boolean, Floating-point, and Complex types, and hence we need one test for each type.
+As an example, for `add` op, there is exclusive code to handle integer, boolean, floating-point, and complex types, and hence we need one test for each category of types.
-  2. If a set of types are handled uniformly in the corresponding `eval` function, then a single test for all those types should be sufficient.
-As an example, for `add` op, all the variants of Integers types (`si4`, `u4`, `si8`, `u8` and so on) are handled alike using `llvm::APInt` APIs, and hence we can skip adding tests for each of those variants, and instead, add a single representative test.
+  2. If a set of types is handled uniformly in the corresponding `eval` function, then a single test for all those types should be sufficient.
+As an example, for `add` op, all the variants of integer types (`si4`, `u4`, `si8`, `u8` and so on) are handled alike using `llvm::APInt` APIs, and hence we can skip adding tests for each of those variants, and instead, add a single representative test.
 To avoid ambiguity in selecting the representative, we should use the following guidelines:

-       * If all the types, handled uniformaly, have the same primitive type (i.e., if all are Integer, or Floating-point, or Complex types), then choose the one with maximum bit-width.
+       * If all the types, handled uniformaly, have the same primitive type (i.e., if all are integer, or floating-point, or complex types), then choose the one with maximum bit-width.
-       * If all the types, handled uniformaly, have a mix of primitive types, then choose the one with the following primitive type, in decreasing order of preference: Boolean, Integer, Floating-point, Complex.
+       * If all the types, handled uniformaly, have a mix of primitive types, then choose the one with the following primitive type, in decreasing order of preference: integer, floating-point, boolean, complex.

 **(G2) How about adding tests dedicated for testing the interpreter infrastructure?**